ahelal/cf-inspec/Readme.md

-# inspec Opsman/bosh resource(s)
+# inspec Cloudfoundry resource(s)

-This InSpec resource pack that provides the required resources to write tests for Opsman & bosh.
+This InSpec resource pack that provides the required resources to write tests for cloudfoundry.

 ## Prerequisites